No one had time to maintain our design system docs. I built a Figma plugin that generates complete documentation in under a minute.

 Every polish fix was found through testing against real components, not by anticipating edge cases in theory.
 The gap between "works in a test file" and "works reliably across a production design system" was bigger than I expected.

 Tested against ConnexAI's live component library with Button, Alert, and Input.
-Each generated complete documentation with anatomy tables, typography specs, spacing annotations, and contextual descriptions in 3-5 seconds.
+Each generated complete documentation with anatomy tables, typography specs, spacing annotations, and contextual descriptions.
 Manual documentation for all three would have taken 90-135 minutes.
-The plugin did it in under 15 seconds total.
+The plugin did it in under 2 minutes total, demonstrating significant efficiency gains even on complex component systems.

 Beyond the time saving, the quality difference mattered.
 Generated documentation explained why variants exist, not just what properties they have.
 Anatomy tables made component specs scannable in seconds instead of buried in text.
 And because docs embed live instances rather than static exports, they stopped being a maintenance burden and became faster to regenerate than to edit.